jbranch96/Tic-Tac-Toe-Game/ReadMe.md

 ## Vs Computer Mode
 In the Vs Computer mode, one user competes against the computer.
 The computer's difficulty can be adjusted to enhance gameplay.
 The available difficulty settings are:

-Easy: The computer makes random moves, providing a very casual experience.
+***Easy***: The computer makes random moves, providing a very casual experience.

-Medium: The computer attempts to block the player’s winning moves but may overlook some opportunities to win for itself.
+***Medium***: The computer attempts to block the player’s winning moves but may overlook some opportunities to win for itself.
 This level offers a moderate challenge.

-Hard: The computer employs heuristic logic to make strategic decisions.
+***Hard***: The computer employs heuristic logic to make strategic decisions.
 It actively blocks the player's winning moves while seeking to create its own winning opportunities, making it more competitive.

-Impossible: The computer utilizes the minimax algorithm, effectively making it "impossible" for the user to win.
+***Impossible***: The computer utilizes the minimax algorithm, effectively making it "impossible" for the user to win.

 # Python GUI:
 ![Py-Tac-Toe-Tk-GUI](Py-Tac-Toe-Tk-GUI.PNG)